 The main reason for the weak quarterly figures was the deferral of deliveries for several large AI projects at clients’ request, as they awaited new systems based on NVIDIA Blackwell and updated configurations.
 As a result, part of the existing order backlog was not recognised in the reported revenue.

-Despite this, management issued an aggressive outlook: for Q2 FY 2026, the company expects revenue of 10–11 billion USD and non-GAAP EPS of 0.46–0.54 USD, implying nearly a twofold increase in quarterly sales.
-For the full financial year 2026, Super Micro targets revenue of at least 36 billion USD (up from a previous estimate of about 33 billion USD), supported by a rapidly growing order book, including over 13 billion USD in systems based on NVIDIA Blackwell Ultra.
-Management also reaffirmed its goal of sequential growth in each quarter of the year.
+However, management issued an aggressive outlook: for Q2 FY 2026, the company expected revenue of 10–11 billion USD and non-GAAP EPS of 0.46–0.54 USD, implying nearly a twofold increase in quarterly sales.
+For the full 2026 financial year, Super Micro planned to generate revenue of at least 36 billion USD (compared with the previous guidance of around 33 billion USD), based on a rapidly growing order book, including more than 13 billion USD in systems built on NVIDIA Blackwell Ultra.
+Management also stated its goal of achieving sequential growth in each quarter of the year.

-Below are the key valuation multiples for Super Micro Computer, Inc. for Q1 of the 2026 financial year, calculated using non-GAAP metrics at a share price of 36 USD:
+Below are the key valuation multiples for Super Micro Computer, Inc. based on Q2 2026 financial results, calculated using non-GAAP metrics and a share price of 32 USD:

 |---|---|---|---|

-After an 85% decline from its all-time high, Super Micro Computer shares have yet to establish a sustained upward trend.
-The stock continues to trade within a broad range of 27 USD to 60 USD, occasionally moving beyond these boundaries.
-Following the release of the quarterly report, there have been no major changes – the share price has been gradually drifting towards the support level at 27 USD.
-Based on the current performance of Super Micro Computer’s share price, the potential scenarios for 2026 are as follows:
+Following an 85% decline from its all-time high, Super Micro Computer shares have yet to establish a stable uptrend.
+The stock is trading within a wide range of 27-60 USD, occasionally breaking out of this range.
+Following the release of the quarterly report, there have been no significant changes – the shares remain near support at 27 USD.
+The Stochastic indicator is in the oversold zone, but its lines are crossing from above, suggesting the potential for another downward wave.
+Based on the current performance of Super Micro Computer shares, the expected price movements for SMCI in 2026 are as follows:

-Super Micro Computer, Inc. stock analysis and forecast for 2026Investing in Super Micro Computer stock carries several factors that could negatively impact the company’s revenue and profits, ultimately affecting investor returns:
+Super Micro Computer, Inc. stock analysis and forecast for 2026Investing in Super Micro Computer shares involves several factors that could negatively impact the company’s revenue and profits, as well as investor returns:

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.